CristianMR87/Nimbus-Weather/README.md

-## English
+### English

 Nimbus Weather

 This is a web application for checking the weather forecast.
 It uses React with TypeScript on the frontend and Python with Flask on the backend to fetch weather data.
 The app is fully responsive, styled using Tailwind CSS.

-Features
+## 🧩 Features

-    Current weather and 5-day forecast.
+    - Current weather and 5-day forecast.
-    Uses the user's current location to display the forecast.
+    - Uses the user's current location to display the forecast.
-    Search functionality by city or zip code.
+    - Search functionality by city or zip code.
-    Modern and responsive user interface.
+    - Modern and responsive user interface.

-Technologies
+## 🚀 Technologies Used

     Frontend

-        React: JavaScript library for building user interfaces.
+        - React
-        TypeScript: A superset of JavaScript that adds static types to improve code quality.
+        - TypeScript
-        Tailwind CSS: Utility-first CSS framework for rapidly building responsive designs.
+        - Tailwind CSS

     Backend

-        Python: Programming language for handling backend logic.
+        - Python.
-        Flask: Micro-framework for building web applications in Python.
+        - Flask.
-        OpenWeather API: External API used to fetch weather data.
+        - OpenWeather API.

-Installation
+## 💻 Installation

     Backend (Python + Flask)